25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Usage.md

 └── tile-wide.png
 ```

-What follows is a general overview of each major part and how to use them.
+What follows is a general overview of each major part and how to use them

 ### css